 Vocations

 Ordination to the priesthood is always a call and a gift from God.
-Christ reminded his Apostles that they needed to ask the Lord of the harvest to send laborers into the harvest.
-Those who seek priesthood respond generously to God's call using the words of the prophet, "Here I am, send me" (Is 6:8).
-This call from God can be recognized and understood from the daily signs that disclose his will to those in charge of discerning the vocation of the candidate.
+Christ reminded His Apostles that they should ask the Lord of the harvest to send laborers into His harvest.
+Those who seek the priesthood respond generously to God's call, echoing the words of the prophet: "Here I am, send me" (Isaiah 6:8).
+This divine call can be recognized and understood through the daily signs that reveal God's will to those responsible for discerning the vocation of the candidate.

 More Information